Medical Doctor Service Trust Agreement

 Medical service trust owning and leasing cars to a doctor?

 Q: I want the medical service trust to own some cars.
-Can the service trust lease the car for use by the doctor?
-Can the staff of the Medical Service Trust also lease a car?
+Can the service trust lease the car for the doctor’s use?
+Can the staff of the Medical Service Trust also rent a car?

 A: The medical service trust is a stand-alone business.
 It provides services to a doctor.
 This is on an arms-length basis.
-As a stand-alone business (like, say AVIS Rent a Car), a business can lease a car to a doctor.
-Therefore, the Legal Consolidated medical service trust can do so as well.
+As a stand-alone business (like, say, Acme Rent a Car), a business can lease a car to a doctor.
+Therefore, the Legal Consolidated Medical Service Trust can do so as well.
 Just include cars and motor vehicles in the list of services in the Service Trust Agreement.

-However, there are accounting questions, which we cannot answer, as we are lawyers.
+However, there are accounting questions that we cannot answer, as we are lawyers.
 And we also do not know your individual circumstances.
 Such questions that your accountant will ask is ‘what percentage of the vehicle is used by the doctor to create income’ etc… Obviously, the services provided by the Service Trust must be to create income and revenue for the doctor.

 Your second question does not relate to service trusts.
 The service trust is a separate business providing services and products to a doctor.
 A business (which is what a service trust is) providing services to its own staff is another matter.
 We do not provide advice on this, as it has nothing to do with a Service Trust Agreement.